Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 Using this guide, prepare for a {{site.base_gateway}} upgrade and determine which {{site.base_gateway}} upgrade paths to use.

 This guide walks you through four available upgrade strategies and recommends the best strategy for each {{site.base_gateway}} deployment mode.
-Additionally, we list some fundamental factors that play important roles in the upgrade process, and instruct how to back up and recover data.
+Additionally, it lists some fundamental factors that play important roles in the upgrade process, and explains how to back up and recover data.

 This guide uses the following terms in the context of {{site.base_gateway}}:
 * **Upgrade**: The overall process of switching from an older to a newer version of {{site.base_gateway}}.